jb753/turbigen/src/turbigen2/ARCHITECTURE.md

 member carries its *sequence index* rather than a position in the batch, and why an extension can pick up in the right place.

-**A member carries no `sample:` key.** It is one design, not a space; left in, sampling a member would expand one design into another N. Nothing is written to record what generated a batch either: the datum config is the user's to keep, and turbigen2 accumulating a copy is the sort of state the rebuild exists to remove.
+**A member carries no `batch:` key.** It is one design, not a space; left in, batching a member would expand one design into another N. Nothing is written to record what generated a batch either: the datum config is the user's to keep, and turbigen2 accumulating a copy is the sort of state the rebuild exists to remove.
 The resolved bounds are logged into the batch's own log file, and the